CounterpartyXCP/Documentation/Introduction/about_counterparty.md

 XCP is the fuel of smart contracts, as each execution step in a contract requires a fee.
 Spam fees for distribution payments and registering token names, are also paid in XCP.
 However, all XCP fees are _burned_, which means they are taken out of circulation permanently.
 The increasing rarity of XCP thereby provides a benefit to all holders thereof, instead of any specific group or individual.

 XCP cannot be mined, staked or otherwise created.
 The initial supply of XCP was established in a process called proof-of-burn.
 From Jan 2nd to Feb 3rd 2014, users were able to send Bitcoins to a verifiably unspendable Bitcoin address and automatically receive XCP in return.
 A total of ~2125 BTC was destroyed, and a total of ~2,649,791 XCP was created.
 This can be verified using a block explorer, for example on [Blockscan](http://blockscan.com/burn).
+No new XCP can _ever_ be created, and the supply is decreasing with each paid fee.

 **With Counterparty, users can:**